m4k3r-org/M5Stack-3DPrintFiles/README.md

 Article by Macsbug.

-Detailed article discussing creation of some extensions to the M5Stack case. <br />
+Detailed article discussing the creation of custom case extensions for the M5Stack. <br />

 Open link using Chrome for English translation  -  [Click here](https://macsbug.wordpress.com/2018/03/09/make-a-case-of-m5stack/)